Business Insurance Broker in Quebec

-The functions of an insurance broker
+The functions of a business insurance broker

 Understand business needs